 Independence Blue Cross*

 *Some of the marketplace insurances may not be accepted.
-Facility fees will currently still apply but we are hopeful for this to be changed over the next few months.
+Facility fees and/or professional fees may still apply.

 We can bill out of network for OB/GYN care for the following insurance: